GuyHoozdis/guyhoozdis/README.md

 fail, but they are expected to do that.
 Implementing the tests and writing some actual source code for the package is the next step.

+TODO: I created a [PR](https://github.com/GuyHoozdis/guyhoozdis/pull/1), but merging is blocked because the tests are failing.
+I can change the `assert False` to `assert True` and then complete the PR process.

 # 2023-08-16